||1.Adopted and promulgated by Ministerial Order No. 09920016200, BSMI, MOEA on 11 October 2010.

 management-system-based monitoring inspection, domestic production premises and those subject

-to follow-up batch-by-batch examination after having failed monitoring inspection): Upon receipt of
+to follow-up batch examination after having failed monitoring inspection): Upon receipt of the

-the samples, the Inspection Authority will mix them and divide them into three portions: one being
+samples, the Inspection Authority will mix them and divide them into three portions: one being kept

-kept by the Inspection Authority for future inspection; another being subject to physical
+by the Inspection Authority for future inspection; another being subject to testing of physical

-characteristics, chemical composition and additive content testing (for slag, only the quantity of
+properties, chemical composition and content of additives (for slag, only the quantity of sulfur in

-sulfur in sulfide in the original cement sample to be tested) by a specialised cement laboratory; and
+sulfide in the original cement sample is tested) by a specialised cement laboratory; and the other

-quantity of sulfur in sulfide in the original cement sample will be tested in accordance with Clause
+12459.
+The quantity of sulfur in sulfide in the original cement sample shall be tested in accordance

-limestone added to cement shall not be more than 5% of the total cement mass.
-The sum of the
+The mass of limestone added to cement shall not be more than 5% of the total cement mass.
+The

-estimated slag quantity, fly ash, and silicon material content shall not be more than 5% of the total
+sum of the estimated slag quantity, fly ash, and silicon material content shall not be more than 5% of

-cement mass.
-Cement will be deemed as a product containing questionable additive contents when
+the total cement mass.
+Cement will be deemed as a product containing questionable additive

 d.When cement is deemed as a product containing questionable additive contents after the above